Enhancing Monocular Height Estimation via Weak Supervision from Imperfect Labels: Conclusions

 \section{Conclusions}

-In this work, we propose a novel pipeline for enhancing monocular height estimation networks using imperfect labels through an ensemble architecture with dedicated branches specialized for different levels of label quality.
-Supervisory signals from imperfect labels serve as weak supervision through balanced soft height losses and ordinal relation constraints.
-Additionally, the predictions are sharpened via ground truth augmentation.
-Extensive experiments demonstrate that the proposed pipeline effectively utilizes mid-quality and low-quality labels, leading to improved overall performance across multiple domains.
+We propose a novel pipeline to enhance monocular height estimation networks by effectively leveraging imperfect labels through an ensemble architecture with specialized branches tailored to different label-quality levels.
+Weak supervision from mid- and low-quality labels is incorporated via balanced soft height loss and ordinal relation constraints.
+Further, prediction sharpness is improved using ground truth augmentation.
+Extensive experiments demonstrate that our pipeline successfully utilizes imperfect labels, enhancing performance across diverse domains.

-The proposed approach is particularly advantageous in regions with limited label availability, making it well suited for large-scale studies.
-However, it does not address scenarios where labels are entirely absent.
-Future work could focus on extending the framework to incorporate unlabeled data to further enhance the model’s generalization.
+This approach is particularly beneficial for regions with limited high-quality annotations, making it well-suited for large-scale applications.
+Nonetheless, it does not address cases with entirely unlabeled data.
+Future work may focus on extending the framework to incorporate unlabeled samples, thereby further enhancing its generalization capabilities.
+Additionally, this study primarily targets building height estimation.
+Its applicability to other ground objects, such as vegetation, remains to be explored due to limited data availability.